Illustration of a white sea creature resembling a crab or lobster with large claws and multiple legs on a black background.

 The TREEAMS Program

-In response, TREEAMS—Together Revitalizing Environments and Elevating Awareness by Mobilizing Society—was born as a student-led movement of healing, hope and action.
+TREEAMS (Trees + Dreams) was born as a student-led movement of healing, hope and action.
 TREEAMS empowers students to come together across the city to plant trees, restore optimism, and reimagine Los Angeles as a greener, more resilient city for generations to come.

-TREEAMS will build unity across Los Angeles, providing a roadmap for students to work together to rebuild their communities.
+TREEAMS is building unity across Los Angeles, providing a roadmap for students to work together to rebuild their communities.
 We are creating a network of school partnerships that cross geographic boundaries and build unity between public and private schools.
 All generations, from young siblings to grandparents, will be encouraged to attend tree planting events.
 The planting of each tree will be a symbolic act of healing and unity.

 Ultimately, the project’s objective is to create a greener Los Angeles where students and their communities not only heal from loss, but also shape a sustainable, hopeful future for generations to come.